Rachel Griffiths

-Rachel Anne Griffiths (born 1968) (Note: Sources differ in regard to Griffith's exact date of birth, though they share in common the birth year of 1968.
-Rotten Tomatoes, Playbill, and The Boston Globe, among others, list her birthdate as 18 December.
-Alternate sources claim 20 February and 4 June.) is an Australian actress.
+Rachel Anne Griffiths (born December 18, 1968) is an Australian actress.
 Raised primarily in Melbourne, she began her acting career appearing on the Australian series Secrets before being cast in a supporting role in the comedy Muriel's Wedding (1994), which earned her an AACTA Award for Best Actress in a Supporting Role.
 In 1997, she was the lead in Nadia Tass's drama Amy, followed by her portrayal of Hilary du Pré in Hilary and Jackie (1998), for which she received a nomination for the Academy Award for Best Supporting Actress.

 From 2001 to 2005, Griffiths portrayed massage therapist Brenda Chenowith in the HBO series Six Feet Under, for which she earned a Golden Globe Award for Best Actress in 2002 and two Primetime Emmy Award nominations.
 She subsequently appeared on television as Sarah Walker Laurent on the ABC drama series Brothers & Sisters from 2006 to 2011, for which she was nominated for two additional Primetime Emmy Awards.

 She has also had roles in the films Blow (2001), portraying the mother of George Jung; the historical drama Ned Kelly (2003); Step Up (2006), and the Julian Assange television biopic Underground: The Julian Assange Story (2012).
 In 2016, she appeared in a supporting role in Mel Gibson's biographical war drama Hacksaw Ridge, and in the docudrama miniseries When We Rise, written by Dustin Lance Black.

 Onstage, Griffiths appeared in a Melbourne-based production of Proof in 2002, which earned her a Helpmann Award, and later made her Broadway debut in a 2011 critically acclaimed production of Other Desert Cities.
 In addition to acting, she made her directorial debut with the short film Tulip in 1998, and directed several episodes of the Australian television series Nowhere Boys in 2015.

-Early life
+Early life and education

-Griffiths was born on 18 December 1968 in Melbourne, Australia, and spent her early childhood on the Gold Coast.
+Rachel Anne Griffiths was born on December 18, 1968, in Melbourne, Australia, and spent her early childhood on the Gold Coast.
 She is the daughter of Anna and Edward Martin Griffiths.
 She has two older brothers, Ben and Samuel.
 She moved to Melbourne at age five, with her mother and brothers.
 Griffiths was raised Roman Catholic.
 She recalled first being inspired to become an actress after watching the American miniseries Roots as a child.

 Griffiths attended Star of the Sea College, a Catholic girls' high school in Brighton.
-She earned a Bachelor of Education degree in drama and dance at Victoria College, Rusden(now part of Deakin University).
+She earned a Bachelor of Education degree in drama and dance at Victoria College, Rusden (now part of Deakin University).
 After being rejected from the National Institute of Dramatic Art, Griffiths joined the Woolly Jumpers, a Geelong-based community theatre group.
 In 1991, she wrote and performed the one-woman show Barbie Gets Hip, which played at the Melbourne Fringe Festival in 1991.